Detox Naturally with Ayurveda

 Detox regularly to stay balanced and healthy – even if you are not feeling unwell.

-And while this may be a helpful tool to improve your metabolism, Dr. (ind) Sharma also recommends detox programs on a regular basis.
+And while this may be a helpful tool to improve your metabolism, Dr. (ind) Sharma also recommends detox Ayurveda programs on a regular basis.
 Even if you feel healthy and don’t think you need one right now – Ayurveda doesn’t wait until an imbalance occurs, it takes preemptive measures to keep you in balance and therefore healthy.

-Such detox programs contain of a diagnosis by an Ayurveda specialist, Ayurvedic treatments, special Ayurvedic nutrition as well as yoga.
+Such detox programs contain diagnosis by an Ayurveda specialist, Ayurvedic treatments, special Ayurvedic nutrition as well as yoga.
 In combination, all components make sure that a profound cleansing of body and mind can be achieved.

 The skin, besides the intestines, is one of the most important organs, when it comes to detoxification.

-“The skin is our largest organ and a lot of toxins can exit our body through it - especially if induced by oil or powder massages.
-In addition the lymphatic system and energy gates are stimulated, which aids the detoxifying process.
+“The skin is our largest organ and a lot of toxins can exit our body through it – especially if induced by oil or powder massages.
+In addition, the lymphatic system and energy gates are stimulated, which aids the detoxifying process.
 And we mustn’t forget the relaxing effect massages have on us.
 Any detoxification will be more effective in a state of ease.”

 Adding yoga and meditation to the healthy diet and relaxing massages will free your spirit from any “toxic” mindset you may have accumulated over time.

-Therefor my sincere suggestion: Take some time for yourself to reset your body, regain strength and find your balance again – so you can face the world with new energy.
+Therefore, my sincere suggestion: Take some time for yourself to reset your body, regain strength and find your balance again – so you can face the world with new energy.